reacmanu/Newcastle-Utd-s-2021-22-season/README.md

 # Newcastle-s-2021-22-season
 Analyzing Newcastle's 2021/22 season

-What a turn-around for Newcastle Utd
+What a turn-around for Newcastle Utd.
 Last winter they were in the relegation battle but this time around they are fighting for a Champions League Spot